Guilouz/FLSUN-S1-Open-Source-Edition/docs/prepare-microsd-card-for-motherboard-firmware.md

 **You can also compile your own firmware:**

+!!!
+IMPORTANT
+    MCUs have limited write cycles (>about 10K cycles for a STM32 chip).
+Updating the firmware with each Klipper release could shorten the life of your MCU!<br />< br />
+    <i>**When is it necessary to update Klipper firmware?**</i>
+    Every time Klipper mentions to update the MCU at startup, no more.

 - Connect to printer over SSH (see <a href="../ssh-connection">:material-console: SSH Connection</a> section).

 - In the SSH command prompt window, enter the following commands (one at a time):